Moreault/AwesomeMarkup/README.md

 ## Known issues / TODO
 AwesomeMarkup is an ambitious project that is actively developped but still in beta.
 Standard use cases as discussed above are covered but it may not work very well for edge/weird cases.

-1.0.0 is planned to be released once the following is implemented :
+Full release is planned once the following is implemented :
--Allow spaces inside attribute values that are surrounded by quotes (important, this next on the list) -Escapable brackets
+- Allow spaces inside attribute values that are surrounded by quotes (important, this next on the list)
+- Escapable brackets
--Support for self-closing tags (such as <br /> in HTML) -You shouldn't be able to use unescaped tag brackets inside tags -Support for XML processing tags (ex : <?version?>) (not very critical since I don't expect short strings to have this but it should be at the very least basically supported)
+- Support for self-closing tags (such as <br /> in HTML)
+- You shouldn't be able to use unescaped tag brackets inside tags
+- Support for XML processing tags (ex : <?version?>) (not very critical since I don't expect short strings to have this but it should be at the very least basically supported)